Clients API

 set_event_threshold(neg_thr=None, pos_thr=None, ntv_idxs=None, weak_thr=False, dataset_metadata=None, hub_name='default', channel_metadata=None)

-Sets signal metrics event detect threshold ‘on’ or ‘off’
+Sets signal metrics event (spike) detection threshold ‘on’ or ‘off’.

 Parameters: